Overview

 Why are new items not showing up immediately?▾

-If you are not signed in, credentials are stored in localStorage and will be lost when you clear browser data.
-Sign in with Google to persist credentials in your account.
+If you are not signed in, credentials and preferences are not persisted and are lost on refresh.
+Sign in with Google to store them in your account so they sync across devices and survive refreshes.

 Does DevInbox work offline?▾